ebrahim02-ag/skin-cancer-classifier/README.md

 The data was split into training, validation and testing.
 The folder data showcases how the data was organized.

-train had 1080  benign images, and 897 malignant images. val had 360 benign images, and 300 malignant images. test had 360 benign images, and 300 malignant images.
+Train had 1080  benign images, and 897 malignant images.
+Val had 360 benign images, and 300 malignant images.
+Test had 360 benign images, and 300 malignant images.

 The code has been implemented following this pytorch documentation: https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html